Pramodgurav725/Numberplate_detection/README.md

 A number plate detection system using only scanned images involves a sequence of image processing steps to accurately detect and recognize vehicle number plates from static images.
 Here’s a brief overview of the process:

 1. **Image Acquisition**
-Source: Obtain scanned images of vehicles, which can be in formats like JPEG, PNG, etc.
+Source: Obtain scanned images of vehicles, which can be in formats like JPEG, PNG, etc./ **2.
+Pre-processing**
-**2. Pre-processing**
 Grayscale Conversion: Convert the image to grayscale to simplify processing.
 Noise Reduction: Apply filters to reduce noise (e.g., Gaussian blur, median filter).